Living Donors

-A living donor liver transplant is when a healthy person donates a portion of their liver to another person.
-The liver has the ability to regenerate itself in both the donor and recipient.
-This procedure can dramatically cut the risk of death and complications in the recipient and improvements in surgical techniques have helped to reduce the health risks for the donor.
+A living donor liver transplant is possible when a healthy person donates a portion of their liver to another person.
+The liver has the ability to regenerate, or regrow, in both the donor and recipient.
+This procedure can dramatically cut the risk of death and complications in the recipient, and improvements in surgical techniques have helped to reduce the health risks for the donor.

 To be considered for a living liver donation, you must: